 detuner – an effect that detunes a note by a small amount and then combines it with the original note, and sometimes adds a delay of up to 60 ms. The effect is similar to chorus, but without the swirling effect.
 It is useful for thickening up guitar notes or enhancing chords.

-device driver – a computer program that operates and controls a specific device that is attached to a computer.
+device driver – a computer program that operates, controls, and communicates with a specific device that is attached to a computer.
 Every device, such as a printer, disk drive, keyboard, or audio interface, must have a driver.
-Some drivers come with the operating system, but for other devices, it is necessay to install a new driver when connecting a new device to the computer.
+Some drivers come with the operating system (OS), but for other devices, it is necessay to install a new driver when connecting a new device to the computer.
 In Window systems, drivers typically are files with a .sys or .drv extension.
-Often called a driver for short.
+Often called simply a driver.

 dialog – the lines spoken by characters in a stage, movie, or television performance.
 British spelling dialogue.